sam-young/NoughtsAndMines/readMe.md

 I intended to try to use as few css classes as possible, by trying to push a small number of conventions through the game, so similar items looked and behaved in a similar way, such as the play button and the clicked tiles.

 This was partly because I wanted to reuse the same elements as much as possible.

+Determined that it was necessary to have another object type 'module' to store all variables that need to be maintained before a session necessarily exists.

 ### Phase Two